giangttpham/book-search-ui/README.md

 ### Run locally

-To run this code locally for development, run one of the following commands
+To run this code locally for development, run `npm install` and then run one of the following commands

 ```bash
 npm run dev